dmulligan/dmulligan.github.io/_posts/2013-06-27-Moving-to-a-new-computer.md

 or using the following Environment Variable:
 		%APPDATA%\Mozilla

-It maybe necessary to open Firefox on your new computer using the -p option.
+It maybe necessary, the first time, to open Firefox on your new computer using the -p option.
 This will display the Firefox profile selector, allowing you to set the default profile to use when Firefox starts.

-1 Press the Windows Key and the letter 'R'  on your keyboard at the same time.
+1. Press the Windows Key and the letter 'R'  on your keyboard at the same time.
-2 Type 'C:\Program Files (x86)\Mozilla Firefox\firefox.exe -p' and click 'OK'.
+2. Type 'C:\Program Files (x86)\Mozilla Firefox\firefox.exe -p' and click 'OK'.